 - Will the project, if successful, significantly advance our understanding of the field?

-- Does the study design, its research questions and hypotheses, meet the standards of highest scientific quality?
+- Do the study design, research questions and hypotheses meet the standard of the highest scientific quality?

 - Are the hypotheses clearly defined and based on the appropriate literature and/or preliminary data?

 - Are potential problems and alternative strategies identified and presented?

 - Are methods, including data analysis and statistics, appropriate for the project and well described?